RahulMR42/oci-devops-deploy-on-kube-using-instancegroup/README.md

 - Once the build completes follow the deployment and finally validate the kubernetes deployments (Its a web app ,can be launched using the service loadbalancer IP)

 - You may use cloud-shell or bastion hosts to verify the kubernetes deployments as well.
+- Application url would be `http://< Service loadbalancer IP address>`

 ![](images/build_done.png)